dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T1681: Land forms the basis of community and social structure.
+### T1681: Land is the foundation of life and communities.

 |Support|
 |---|